 Read about why adding a chicken coop may be a good idea.

-This month, we’re dedicating our blog posts to a few of the many ways you can transform your outdoor structure from an empty shell usually meant for storage into something practical.
+This month, we’re dedicating our blog posts to a few of the many ways you can transform your storage shed from an empty shell usually meant for storage into something practical.
 In the last part of this three-part series we’ll talk about keeping chickens.

 Today, many families are interested in self-sustaining lifestyles for health, environmental, or economic reasons.
 You don’t have to live on a farm to reap the benefits of fresh eggs or raising your own poultry.

-Adding a chicken coop to your property is a bit easier when you start with a ready-made outdoor structure, such as the sheds offered at Valley Structures.
+Adding a chicken coop to your property is a bit easier when you start with a ready-made outdoor structure, such as a storage shed offered at Valley Structures.
 Here are some things to consider:

-• Consider a droppings board, which would be installed under the roosting bar.
+- Consider a droppings board.
+Install it under the roosting bar.

-• Chickens can share nests—three nests for every eight chickens is a good rule of measure.
+- Chickens share nests—three nests for every eight chickens is a good rule of measure.

-• A need for more fresh air – depending on how hot it gets where you live, you might need more ventilation.
-You could remove one or part of the wall panels, and add in wire mesh.
+- A need for more fresh air – depending on how hot it gets where you live, you might need more ventilation.
+Remove one or part of the wall panels and add in wire mesh.

 Once you have your coop set up, it’s time to get your flock!

-These days, when it comes to our food, more and more people are moving towards sustainable solutions for growing their own gardens and raising their own animals.
-We like to know where our food is coming from and how it was handled during the manufacturing process.
+Many folks in the Shenandoah Valley are adding chicken coops to their properties to have access to fresh, natural eggs.
+These days, when it comes to our food, more and more people are moving towards sustainable solutions.
+Growing their own gardens and raising their own animals have become popular trends.
+We like to know where our food is coming from and how it is handled during the manufacturing process.

-A lot of folks here in the Shenandoah Valley are beginning to raise their own chickens for the eggs they produce.
-There are a wide variety of benefits to this and here are just a couple to consider.
-You get fresh, healthy, organic eggs right in your own backyard that are rich in color, taste much better, and are healthier than any store bought egg.
-Chickens are also great for your garden in lots of ways, especially during the off-season (who doesn't love a little help in the garden?).
+There are a wide variety of nutritional benefits from raising your own animals on your property in structures like chicken coops.
+You get organic eggs in your own backyard that taste much better than eggs from the store.
+Chickens are great for your garden, especially during the off-season (who doesn’t love help in the garden?).
 They eat the grubs and bugs in the dirt that aren’t great for your plants, and fertilize the soil.
-They are a low maintenance animal so you won't be spending a lot of time taking care of them.
+They are a low maintenance animal so you won’t spend a lot of time taking care of them.

-Here at Valley Structures, we are now offering chicken coops to give you a helping hand in getting started with your own flock of poultry.
-The chicken coop that is pictured is a 6×8 and has nesting boxes and perches that you can easily access just by lifing the outside access door, a small chicken door and ramp, two windows, a single door, and a drop vent in the back.
-These units provide a safe shelter for the chickens to lay their eggs while staying protected from any outside predators and give you an easy way to gather the eggs daily.
+Here at Valley Structures, we offer chicken coops to give you a helping hand with your own flock of poultry.
+The chicken coop pictured here is a 6×8 and has nesting boxes and perches.
+You’ll have easy access just by lifting the outside access door, a small chicken door and ramp, two windows, a single door, and a drop vent in the back.
+These units provide a safe shelter for the chickens to lay their eggs and stay protected from any outside predators.
+Additionally, you’ll now have an easy way to gather the eggs daily!